Continuous Join As You Go For Granny Squares

 5. Ch1, 1dc in each st around, join with ss.

-And the next instruction is to make several!!
-As I said earlier, with crochet baubles, in my opinion it’s a case of the more the merrier.
-And Christmas is always a time to be merry (and bright!).
+And the next instruction is to crochet several granny baubles!!
+As I said earlier, with crochet baubles, in my opinion, it’s a case of the more the merrier.
+Think of all the differetn colour combinations you can put together.
+So gather all your yarn scraps, and get crocheting!
+Christmas is always a time to be merry (and bright!).
+Let’s decorate it in crochet!.

-Fancy giving it a go?!
-Please do give me a shout if you have found the pattern/tutorial useful.
-A thumbs up on YouTube helps too, I understand it gets more reach or some such thing.
+Please do give me a shout if you have found the crochet bauble pattern/tutorial useful.
+A thumbs up on YouTube helps too.
 Thank you very much!

 Subscribe to Blog via Email